joecooler21/react-player-app/README.md

 # USAGE

 1) Load a file
-2) Adjust desired playback speed
+2) Adjust desired playback speed with bottom slider
-3) Use A and B buttons to set your start and end points for looping
+3) Use Loop button to enable A & B slider
-4) Shred
+4) Play

 # FRAMEWORKS / LIBRARIES USED

-React, Tone.js, Material UI
+React, Material UI, Tone.js